Anlor0210/Fishing-2d-version/README.md

 Lake, Mystic Spring, Deep Sea, Frozen Bay, Abyss Trench...

-Each zone has its own fish species and unique quests!
+Each zone has its unique fish species and quests!

 📘 6.
 Quest System (Menu 7)
 📋 Types of Quests